OmniSharp/omnisharp-vim/README.md

 **Note:** Text property highlighting is currently only available when using the stdio server, not for HTTP server usage.

 #### Older versions
-When text properties are not available, or when using the HTTP server, limited symantic highlighting is still possible by highlighting keywords.
+When text properties are not available, or when using the HTTP server, limited semantic highlighting is still possible by highlighting keywords.
 Note that this is not perfect - a keyword can only match a single highlight group, meaning that interfaces/classes/methods/parameters with the same name will be highlighted the same as each other.

 The configuration options are also more limited.